-Galway Kinnell1
+Galway Kinnell

-Reflections
+C3 Reflections

-In the spirit of that wish for a happy new year, I offer this small poem that sings to me of peace, of rest, of liberation.
-Perhaps this poem works as an antidote for new year's resolutions that may-two weeks in-have already weakened if not failed altogether.
+This is, each year, my January poem, the one I need in the dawn of a year.
+So, in the spirit of that wish for a happy new year, I offer this small poem that sings to me of peace, of rest, of liberation.
+Perhaps this poem works as an antidote for new year's resolutions that may-now nearly one month in-have already weakened if not failed altogether.
 Or, if "antidote" is too severe, perhaps the wisdom here is a complement to other, wilder ambitions.
 Rather than a wish for more, a wish to go, a wish to do, here instead is a wish to be, a prayer that one may desire only what is, "whatever / what is is..."

-Galway Kinnell says that poetry is nothing if not the human cry of existence, that poetry is the witness for our lives.
+Galway Kinnell has said that poetry is nothing if not the human cry of existence, that poetry is the witness for our lives.
 Jane Hirshfield says it this way: "It is in poetry's words that life calls to life with the same inevitability and gladness that bird calls to bird, whale to whale, frog to frog.
 Listening across the night or ocean or pond, they recognize one another and are warmed by that knowledge."

-These may be romantic notions; after all, it does not always feel that life calls gladly to life and if anything the "human cry" may sometimes sound more like human weeping if not a moaning in agony.
+These may be romantic notions; after all, it does not always feel that life calls gladly to life and if anything the "human cry" may sometimes sound more like weeping if not a moaning in agony.
 But I think it is a mistake to equate poetry with luxury rather than with necessity: the cry of existence is the cry of what is and life calling to life is a call worth hearing, whatever its intonations, its volume or intensity.
 Poetry is a way of walking through the woods of the inner life, turning things over so that we may peer into mystery, into beauty, and into the unresolved emotional dilemmas we inherited from the dawn of time and with which we wrestle still: What is the meaning of this life?
 What is it that I want?
+What am I looking for?